TaTooKa/froth/docs/source/pages/dyingsun.rst

 *An adept fighter, a barbarian of the Jagged Wastes, a gladiator of the arena of Zihm or a brigand in search of bloody battle.*

-Warriors are the only ones who can wear up to 5 pieces of armor without being *overencumbered*.
+Warriors are the only ones who can wear up to 5 pieces of armor without being *over-encumbered*.

 Skills: *Melee*, *Athletics*.